Loading…

 For a more traditional take on the genre that launched in the same window, the Vampire Crawlers review covers poncle's deckbuilder, which stays closer to the Slay the Spire formula.
 Prime Monster is the further left field option of the two.

 GODEEPER: For the full genre context and comparisons, the roguelike roundup covers the best options in 2026 across price tiers.
-Best Roguelike Games in 2026 →
+Best Roguelike Games 2026: 6 Picks for Every Budget →

 There's a demo.
 Before spending anything on a high-concept political satire that might not land for you, spend 30 minutes with it.
 The tone is either going to click or it isn't, and you'll know fast.

-Q: Who made it?
-A: Cavalier Game Studios, the UK indie team behind The Sexy Brutale (2017).
+Who made it?
+Cavalier Game Studios, the UK indie team behind The Sexy Brutale (2017).
 Published with Rekoup.
 It's their first release in nearly a decade.

-Q: Is there a demo?
-A: Yes — free on Steam before and after launch.
+Is there a demo?
+Yes: free on Steam before and after launch.
 App ID 3214480.
 Highly recommended before buying, since the political satire tone is either going to click or it isn't.

-Q: PC only?
-A: Yes, Windows only at launch.
+PC only?
+Yes, Windows only at launch.
 No console version announced.